Slimefun/Slimefun4/docs/adr/0001-storage-layer.md

 wrote persistence of data has also been around for a very long time.
 While Slimefun has grown, the storage layer has never been adapted.
 This means that even all these years later, it's using the same old saving/loading.
-This isn't necessarily always bad, however, the way Slimefun has saved content until now is.
+This isn't necessarily always bad, however, as Slimefun has grown both in terms of content and the servers using it - we've seen some issues.

-Today, files are saved as YAML files, which is good for a config format but terrible for a data store.
-It has created very large files that can get corrupted, aren't easy to manage and generally just take up a lot of space.
+Today, files are saved as YAML files (sometimes with just a JSON object per line), which is good for a config format but not good for a data store.
+It can create very large files that can get corrupted, the way we've been saving data often means loading it all at once as well rather than lazy-loading and generally isn't very performant.

+For a long time we've been talking about rewriting our data storage in multiple forms (you may have seen this referenced for "BlockStorage rewrite" or "SQL for PlayerProfiles", etc.).
+Now is the time we start to do this, this will be a very large change and will not be done quickly or rushed.

 This ADR talks about the future of our data persistence.